greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/accounting-operations_1_1.md

 ---
-title: "Accounting Operations"
+title: Accounting Operations
-description: "The Accounting Operations function is responsible for the strategy and leadership of our Accounting shared services teams"
+description: The Accounting Operations function is responsible for the strategy and leadership of our Accounting shared services teams
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/accounting-operations_1_1/
+linkTitle: Accounting Operations
+type: docs
 ---

 ## Levels